Stwikey/froggyboard/README.md

 Keroppi is a wired keyboard that can be connected to your computer so you can start typing comfortably! it comes with cool components such as per-key RGB backlighting that plays animations as you type, a rotary encoder, and a TFT LCD screen that can display cool images or animations!
 Keroppi was designed to be an "all in one" keyboard, at least it's everything that I would want in a keyboard :D

+# Why does Keroppi exist?

+I've never owned a keyboard before despite being on my computer all day so I thought this was the perfect time to make one from scratch!
+Plus I'd be able to add as many features as I want and completely personalize it :D

 # How do you use Keroppi?

 ## Assembly Instructions